tivac/modular-css/packages/www/src/guide/usage-js.md

 Specify a function (that takes `filename` & `selector` as arguments) to produce scoped selectors.

-Can also pass a string that will be `require()`'d and executed, it should return the namer function.
+Can also pass a string that will be `require()`'d and evaluated, it should return the namer function.

 **Default**: Function that returns `"mc" + unique-slug(<file>) + "_" + selector`